VibeCoderOSS/Localship/README.md

 ## Prerequisites

 - Node.js 18+ and npm
+- LM Studio installed and running (or another OpenAI-compatible local server)
+- At least one LLM loaded in memory in LM Studio
-- A local LLM server exposing an OpenAI-compatible API
+- LM Studio local server enabled (OpenAI-compatible endpoint)
 - macOS/Windows/Linux (for target-specific native builds)

 ## Installation